Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

 Among many things, the first property also implies that if $\psi$ is $\mae$ harmonic then so is $T^*\psi$.
 Together with the second property, this implies that the space of potential flows is closed under pushforward transfer by a similarity contraction.

-We end our discussion of a single eddy by emphasizing the underlying idea that one application of $T^*$ to a flow field represented by the stream function, corresponds to one intermittent energy burst fuelling an eddy to transform the flow field along the logarithmic spiral orbits of $T$.
+The underlying idea above is that one application of $T^*$ to a flow field represented by the stream function, corresponds to one intermittent energy burst fuelling an eddy to transform the flow field along the logarithmic spiral orbits of $T$.
 If $T^*$ can be shown to be contractive over stream functions in some complete space, then the final equilibrium fixed point stream can also be shown.